Pamphlett/DailyNews2020/Daily2020.md

 ---

 #### 2020/6/8
-`.launch` file is actually a parameter setting file witten in xml.
+`.launch` file is actually a parameter setting file written in xml.